bhosaleprathamesh/SQL_project_datajob_analysis/README.md

 ORDER BY
     salary_year_avg DESC;
 ~~~

+Here's the breakdown:
-- SQL and Python are the most common skills: With SQL having the highest count and Python close behind, these skills are crucial in data-related jobs, indicating their importance in technical roles
+- **SQL and Python are the most common skills:** With SQL having the highest count and Python close behind, these skills are crucial in data-related jobs, indicating their importance in technical roles
-- Cloud technologies are in demand: Skills in Azure and AWS reflect a growing emphasis on cloud platforms, which are essential for modern data solutions and scalable infrastructure in businesses.
+- **Cloud technologies are in demand:** Skills in Azure and AWS reflect a growing emphasis on cloud platforms, which are essential for modern data solutions and scalable infrastructure in businesses.
-- Big Data tools show relevance: Technologies like Spark, Databricks, and Hadoop appear multiple times, highlighting the increasing need for expertise in handling large datasets.
+- **Big Data tools show relevance:** Technologies like Spark, Databricks, and Hadoop appear multiple times, highlighting the increasing need for expertise in handling large datasets.

 | Skill        | Count |
 |--------------|-------|